christopherparks-unr/cs480Parks/PA9/README.md

 ## This project

 This project implements a dynamic sphere and cube that interact with each other, as well as a static cylinder and a triangle mesh constructed from the model of a board.

-## Adding objects to the project
-Within ```/assets/scenes/``` are a few sample object files. cube.obj is the orginal object that was hard-coded in the first project. dragon.obj is the sample file found on the class website, already included for your convenience.
-The same applies for buddha.obj.

-You can put objects anywhere you like so long as you reference the correct path -- you are not limited to the /assets/scenes/ folder.
+Implements the Phong and Gourand lighting models.

+## Controls

+Phong / Gourand models can be toggled with the ```F``` key.
+Global ambient lighting can be increased / decreased with the ```Y and T``` keys, respectively.
+Global diffuse lighting can be increased / decreased with the ```H and G``` keys, respectively.
+Global specular lighting can be increased / decreased with the ```N and B``` keys, respectively.

+The spotlight's radius can be increased / decreased with the ```O and I``` keys, respectively.
+The cube's specific specular lighting can be further increased / decreased with the ```L and K``` keys, respectively.

+Other object's specularity can be modified within main.ini.

 ## Instructions for Use
 The makefile generates a file called ```PA9``` to run.